angadianu/DATA-WATCHER/README.md

-# InsightForge AI
+# DATA WATCH

 ## Overview

-InsightForge AI is a Streamlit-based Machine Learning Analytics Dashboard for exploring customer datasets, checking data quality, visualizing patterns, training baseline models, clustering numerical profiles, and generating transparent predictions.
+DATA WATCH is a Streamlit-based Machine Learning Analytics Dashboard for exploring customer datasets, checking data quality, visualizing patterns, training baseline models, clustering numerical profiles, and generating transparent predictions.
 It is designed as a practical BCA portfolio project that runs locally without API keys or paid services.

 ## Features